Last Updated on September 18, 2025 by Kate Noble

 34. See the Marina from the water

-This isn’t free but if you fancy a short boat ride and a cheap option then you can get the water taxi for AED 5 (£1) from Marina Walk up to Marina Mall.
-This saves on walking and also allows you to see the sights from the water so is a great alternative to a full boat tour.
-There’s also RTA boats that go all the way to the Creek.
+This isn’t free, but if you fancy a short boat ride and a cheap option, then you can get the water taxi for AED 7 from Marina Walk up to Marina Mall.
+This saves on walking and also allows you to see the sights from the water, so it is a great alternative to a full boat tour.
+There are also RTA boats that go all the way to the Creek.
 Although more expensive, they are still very reasonable – see here for the full guide.

 Views from the water in Dubai Marina